stuenico/reading-notes/Code102/class7.md

 # Programming with JavaScript

 ## [MDN Control Flow](https://developer.mozilla.org/en-US/docs/Glossary/Control_flow)
-   *     Brief article on the order of JavaScript executes the code.
+   *     Brief article on the order in how JavaScript executes the code.

 ## [Functions](https://www.w3schools.com/js/js_functions.asp)
    *     This article discusses the use of a function.
 How to set it up and what is needed for it to operate normally.